robtot/food-stock-manager/backend/README.md

 - POSTGRES_PASSWORD
 - POSTGRES_HOST

 The backend creates users on startup.
 By default it creates user with username "test" and password "test".
-You can change users to create with FOOD_STOCK_MANAGER_USERS env variable (by default it is set to "[{ id: 'test', password: 'test' }]")
+You can change users to create with FOOD_STOCK_MANAGER_USERS env variable (by default it is set to '[{"id":"test","password":"test"}]')

 ## API tests